kliment-olechnovic/voronota/expansion_lt_cadscore/benchmark/README.md

 #### Plot 3

-Histograms of per-target Spearman correlation coefficients for atom--atom contact CAD-score without (a) and with (b) atom symmetry adjustment:
+Histograms of per-target Spearman correlation coefficients for atom-atom contact CAD-score without (a) and with (b) atom symmetry adjustment:

 ![](plot_CASF2016_hist_of_spearman_cor_of_atom_atom_cadscores_vs_rmsd.png)